microsoft/aitour-whats-new-with-fabric/SESSION_RESOURCES.md

 ## Dive Deeper into Microsoft Fabric

+### 🤓 Limited-time offer!
+Get certified in Microsoft Fabric—for half-price

+Get ready to fast-track your career in data and AI by earning your Microsoft Certified: Fabric Data Engineer Associate certification (Exam DP-700).
+There's no faster way to climb the ladder than with industry-recognized Microsoft certifications!

 ### 👩‍💻 Microsoft Fabric Career Hub

 The one-stop location to begin your learning journey for the [DP-600: Implementing Analytics Solutions Using Microsoft Fabric certification](https://learn.microsoft.com/en-us/credentials/certifications/exams/dp-600/).